 Favourites include the unique medieval-themed House of the Trembling Madness, gin and cocktail emporium The Evil Eye, and the cosy King’s Arms, with its unbeatable riverside location.

 Pin for Later – What to do in York at Night!

 If you like this guide to things to do in York at night, do follow Grey Globetrotters on Pinterest.
 It’s where we’ll be sharing all of our travel tips!

 Have you been to York?
 What did you enjoy the most?
-Did I include your favourite things to do in York?
+Did I include your favourite things to do at night in York?
 Do let me know in the comments if you’ve got more recommendations!